Yellowstone National Park: Geography

 The park sits on the Yellowstone Plateau, at an average elevation of 8000 ft above sea level.
 The plateau is bounded on nearly all sides by mountain ranges of the Middle Rocky Mountains, which range from 9000 to 11000 ft in elevation.
 The highest point in the park is atop Eagle Peak (11358 ft) and the lowest is along Reese Creek (5282 ft).
 Nearby mountain ranges include the Gallatin Range to the northwest, the Beartooth Mountains in the north, the Absaroka Range to the east, the Teton Range to the south, and the Madison Range to the west.
 The most prominent summit on the Yellowstone Plateau is Mount Washburn at 10243 ft.

-Yellowstone National Park has one of the world's largest petrified forests, trees which were long ago buried by ash and soil and transformed from wood to mineral materials.
+Yellowstone National Park has one of the world's largest petrified forests, trees which were long ago buried by ash and soil, and were gradually replaced by mineral materials.
 This ash and other volcanic debris are believed to have come from the park area itself as the central part of Yellowstone is the massive caldera of a supervolcano.
 The park contains 290 waterfalls of at least 15 ft, the highest being the Lower Falls of the Yellowstone River at 308 ft.

 Three deep canyons are located in the park, cut through the volcanic tuff of the Yellowstone Plateau by rivers over the last 640,000 years.
 The Lewis River flows through Lewis Canyon in the south, and the Yellowstone River has carved two colorful canyons, the Grand Canyon of the Yellowstone and the Black Canyon of the Yellowstone in its journey north.